a64mahmo/SmartFile/README.md

 - Scans directories for files
 - Extracts text content from various file types (PDF, DOCX, TXT, MD)
-- Uses OpenAI's GPT models to analyze content and suggest categories
+- Uses AI models to analyze content and suggest categories
 - Automatically organizes files into category-based directories
 - Provides a Streamlit-based web interface for configuration and monitoring
 - Comprehensive logging of all operations